jonasbn/til/markdown/use_markdownlint.md

 This rule has the label/name: `MD049`, do see [the documentation][MD049].

 I prefer to use `_` for emphasis, again Markdown allow for varies characters for indicating emphasis, for example: `*` (asterisk).
-Sticking to one, makes it easier for me, when editing and this rule makes it easier to be consisten in writing style.
+Sticking to one, makes it easier for me, when editing and this rule makes it easier to be consistent in writing style.

 Example: